HammadK44/traffic-sign-detection-CV-DNN/README.md

 ## 3. Inference

-The inference script ('*inference.py*') uses the trained YOLOv5 model to make predictions on a set of random images.
+The inference script, [**inference.py**](https://github.com/HammadK44/traffic-sign-detection-CV-YOLOv5/blob/master/inference.py), uses the trained YOLOv5 model to make predictions on a set of random images.
 The results are displayed for visualization.

 Run the inference script: